Refinance your mortgage to a low mortgage rate! Use our quick & easy tools to qualify now!

 Should You Refinance Your Mortgage

-If you’ve been thinking about refinancing your home, now might be a good time to give Plattsburgh Mortgage a call.
-30-year, fixed rate mortgages are currently averaging well below 4% APR, down five-eighths of a percent from where they were this time last year.
+If you’ve been thinking about refinancing your home, now might be a good time to give your mortgage company a call.
+As of 9-19-2019, a 30-year fixed rate mortgage is currently averaging well below 4% APR, down five-eighths of a percent from where they were this time last year.

 Here are a few things to consider:

 - When did you purchase your home?
 If it was before July 2014, chances are refinancing will lower your interest rate and save you money every month.

 - Are you paying Private Mortgage Insurance (PMI)?
 If you used a conventional loan and put less than 20% down, odds are you’re paying an extra amount every month to cover your mortgage insurance.
 By refinancing, you may be able to stop paying for PMI.